Top of the pageCheck Your Symptoms

 - Problems that are present at birth (congenital).

 - Infections.
-These may occur in the:
+These may cause swelling in the:

 - Overuse of or withdrawal from prescription and nonprescription medicines, illegal drugs, or alcohol.